 6. Submission of a manuscript that excludes any co-author who designed or conducted the research

 Article Twenty-Two: Retribution and Notification

-① In case the Committee recommends a punitive action, the KATE’s President shall convene a meeting of the Executive Council in order to decide on the appropriateness of punishment and the proper severity of punishment.
+1. In case the Committee recommends a punitive action, the KATE’s President shall convene a meeting of the Standing Executive Council.

-③ A manuscript accepted for publication or already published in English Teaching shall be withdrawn if it is proven that Article Five has been violated by the author(s).
+4. A manuscript accepted for publication or already published in English Teaching shall be withdrawn if the author’s misconduct is proven.
 Such authors shall not be allowed to submit a manuscript to the journal for three years.

 Chapter Six : Amendment of the Standards